 NOTE: Washington University is a sales tax-exempt institution.
 All WU registered university-wide graduate student groups should present a copy of WU’s tax exempt letter when purchasing items for approved graduate student group events to avoid paying sales tax.
 Most St. Louis companies will accept this exemption.

 Turn in receipts for reimbursements within a week after your event.
 This will help keep your university budget up to date, as well as allow the treasurer to keep accurate records and students to be reimbursed.
 You will need to submit reimbursement forms to reimburse individuals who have used their own money and to pay vendors.

-- Submit a completed Graduate Student Group Reimbursement Form, making sure all fields are filled in, including payee name, address, Student number, (or Federal ID number, if business) to the Liberman Graduate Center.
+- Follow the Graduate Student Group Reimbursement Form Instructions to submit a completed social expense form, making sure all fields are filled in, including payee name, address, Student number, (or Federal ID number, if business) to the Graduate Center.

 - Attach an original, itemized receipt and/or invoice with the Graduate Student Group Reimbursement Form.
 The receipt must clearly show an itemized list of purchases as well as proof of payment.

 - If the receipt is one that does not show proof of payment, a credit card or bank statement must be included to show proof of payment.